AguaClara/Fluoride-Auto/Fluoride_Summer2018.md

 Briefly summarize your previous work, goals and objectives, what you have accomplished, and future work.
 (100 words max)

 ## Introduction
-Explain how the completion of your challenge will affect AguaClara and the mission of providing safe drinking water (or sustainable wastewater treatment!).
-If this is a continuing team, how will your contribution build upon previous research?
-What needs to be further discovered or defined?
-If this is a new team, what prompted the inclusion of this team?

 The recent expansion of AguaClara technology to new places around the world, like India, has uncovered new challenges and prompted new goals for AguaClara.
 In Honduras, where the majority of AguaClara plants have been constructed, the source of water designated for filtration comes from surface waters such as rivers and lakes.
 These waters typically have a high amount of particulate matter and as a result also carry biological contaminants.
 However, in India 85% of the population drinks groundwater extracted from wells.
 Contrast to surface water sources like in Honduras, groundwater contains nearly no particulate matter as many of the particles have been naturally filtered out as the water percolates through the soil and rock material.
 While this natural filtration process is capable of removing particulate matter and reducing microorganisms it also offers the opportunity for minerals and metals to leach into the water.
 The kinds of minerals that get into the water depend heavily on the types of parent rock material and soils found in the region.
 India lies on what is known as one of the Fluoride Belts which are expanses of land that are geologically fluoride rich and have a much greater capacity to leach fluoride into the groundwater.
 According to the World Health Organization one of these belts stretches from Syria through Jordan, Egypt, Libya, Algeria, Sudan, and Kenya while another starts in Turkey and goes through Iraq, Iran, Afghanistan, India, Northern Thailand, and China (2016).
 India contains about 14% of the total fluoride on the earth's crust, which inevitable leads some of it to leach into the groundwater (Mondal, Dutta, & Gupta, 2016).